fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/proposal/index.rst

-The definition above doesn't contain any `frame_id` or `timestamp` information raising the need to contain this into a parent message containing this.
+The definition above doesn't contain any `frame_id` or `timestamp` information raising the need to contain this into a parent message.

 .. code-block:: yaml
    :caption: CartesianPosture.msg

    float64[] joint_values

-.. @Felix:
-   I would omit this extra message type.
-   I think it does not add too much information and could easily be replaced by the following CartesianTrajectory definition:

-..
-Header header
-   CartesianTrajectoryPoint[] points
-   string tcp_frame
-   string[] posture_joint_names
-   float64[] posture_joint_values

 Postures - to solve joint configuration ambiguities - are defined in a separate message type to decouple it from the geometric waypoint definition.
 When assembling those Cartesian points to a